Toggle menu

 Information about revaluation - the reassessment of the rateable values of business properties.

 The Valuation Office Agency (VOA) regularly reassess rateable values of business properties.
 This is called Revaluation - it is done to adjust the rateable values to reflect changes in the property market.
-The next revaluation will come into effect from 1 April 2023.
+The most recent Revaluation came into effect from 1 April 2023.

 From 1 April 2023, rateable values are based on the valuation date of 1 April 2021.